-SCI439- AP CHEMISTRY II
+SCI436- CHEMISTRY II

-Advanced Full year 11-12 Credit: 1 Prerequisite: Algebra I & Chemistry I
+Advanced Full Year 11-12 Credit: 1 Prerequisite: Algebra I & Chemistry I

-AP Chemistry II is an extension of the general chemistry curriculum.
+Chemistry II is an extension of the general chemistry curriculum.
 Topics which were not covered or merely introduced in general chemistry will be the main focus of advanced chemistry.
 Instrumentation, which is vital to the study of modern chemistry, will be emphasized from both a theoretical and a practical standpoint.
 Students will learn the science of how the instruments work as well as the mechanics of actually using them in common laboratory practice.
 This course prepares the student to enter a science oriented curriculum at the collegiate level.
 This course assesses the Academic Standards in science and will assist the student in meeting Page High School goals.
-There are two main differences between AP Chemistry II and Chemistry II (advanced Chemistry).
-First, students enrolled in AP Chemistry II will learn the same information as Chemistry II students, but will be eligible to take the AP Chemistry test at the end of the year.
-Students who pass this test will be eligible to receive credit at the collegiate level.
-Second, due to the advanced nature of the AP Chemistry test, advanced chemistry labs are required.
-Approximately ten times throughout the year, students will be required to attend a double hour session of class.
-This translates into coming to class for both Zero and 1 st hour at Page High School on those lab days.
+Due to the advanced nature of Chemistry II, advanced chemistry labs are required.